McMarco-ai/McMarco-ai/README.md

-Im a junior web developer and ui/ux designer currently finishing my graduation in TSIW at ESMAD.
+Im a junior web developer and ui/ux designer  graduated in TSIW at ESMAD.